 The goal of the consolidation of these agencies is to assure the provision of professional services, enable the most efficient and effective use of the state's public safety resources, allow for the consolidation of the communications, training, and operating procedures of these agencies, and protect the lives and promote the safety of the citizens of the state.

 The legislation named the Superintendent of the Rhode Island State Police as the Commissioner of the Department of Public Safety.
 Accordingly all directors of these agencies report to the Commissioner.
 The Commissioner is appointed by, reports directly to, and serves at the pleasure of the Governor.
-Shortly after this designation, the Commissioner appointed a Major of the Rhode Island State Police as the Commanding Officer for the Department of Public Safety.
-The Major/Department of Public Safety works with the Directors of the Department's agencies and acts as the representative for the Commissioner.
+Shortly after this designation, the Commissioner appointed a Lieutenant Colonel of the Rhode Island State Police as the Commanding Officer for the Department of Public Safety.
+The Lieutenant Colonel works with the Directors of the Department's agencies and acts as the representative for the Commissioner.
 The Commissioner also established the Department of Public Safety - Central Management Office.
 This office is responsible for the entire fiscal, budgetary and personnel functions of all of the agencies within the Department.
 Additionally, all grant management functions of the Public Safety Grants Administration Office were incorporated within this unit.

 Though the objective of this re-structuring effort is to consolidate the communications, training, and operating procedures, all of the agencies moved into the Department continue to perform their statutorily mandated functions in the same manner they have in the past.